MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  Aim: To create .Net Framework 4.8.1 Com Interlop wrappers using C# for VBA 64.

+ Then in VBA create predeclared class wrappers for the DotLib COM objects.

- Classes initally focussing on are DateTime,TimeSpan,TimeZoneInfo and associated classes
+ Classes initally focussing on are DateTime,TimeSpan,TimeZoneInfo and associated classes.

  **Usage:**
  In VBA see Tools->References